edysfy/Group_website/sysImp.md

               ```

-## Front End - Angular, Details of implementation
+# Front End - Angular, Details of implementation

 Our front end is comprised of many components.
-For the report we have been
+We feel the best way to break down the implementation of the front end is by taking each service as the heart of how each process works.